Eco-Friendly Disposable Bamboo & Bagasse Products

 Material matchMatches bagasse plates, bowls, containersMatches bamboo tablewareMatches wooden tablewareMatches nothing eco

 The strategy many operations use: Bamboo cutlery for premium dining and events where strength matters most.
-Bagasse cutlery for standard takeaway and delivery where material consistency with bagasse containers matters most.
+Bagasse cutlery for standard takeaway and delivery, where material consistency with bagasse containers matters most.
 Both available from FriendlyBamboo — explore bamboo cutlery here.

 Packaging Options